-Using this blog post(Stop and wait protocol Used In Data Link Layer) we have learned about What is meant by stop and wait for protocol, What is the main disadvantage of stop and wait protocol, What is flow control explains simple stop and wait and stop and wait for ARQ protocol, What is the window size of stop and protocol.
+Using this blog post(Stop and wait protocol Used In Data Link Layer) we have learned about What is meant by stop and wait protocol, What is the main disadvantage of stop and wait protocol, What is flow control explains simple stop and wait and stop and wait for ARQ protocol, What is the window size of stop and protocol.
 In stop and wait, the protocol sender waits until he receives the acknowledgment for the sent packet.

 In the case of any queries, you can write to us at firstname.lastname@example.org we will get back to you ASAP.

-Hope! you would have enjoyed this post about Stop and wait protocol Used In Data Link Layer.
+Hope! you would have enjoyed this post about Stop and wait protocol Used In the Data Link Layer.